Toward Cosmological Standard Timers in Primordial Black Hole Binaries: Introduction

 Intuitively, the evolution of the Universe can be briefly characterized by the scale factor $a(t)$ in the Friedmann-Robertson-Walker (FRW) metric, which is related to the cosmological redshift $z$ by $1 + z(t) = a_0/a(t)$, where $a_0$ is the present scale factor.
-Tracking $z(t)$ provides another perspective in studying cosmological evolution (also used in the determination of the age of the Universe, see \cite{Janes:1983jx, Chaboyer:1995tw, LB2003, Boylan-Kolchin:2021fvy} for details), which could be achieved in the cosmological dynamic systems.
-Following their intrinsic dynamics, the physical evolution time from the initial state to the later state is attained.
+Tracking $z(t)$ provides another perspective in studying cosmological evolution (also used in the determination of the age of the Universe, see \cite{Janes:1983jx, Chaboyer:1995tw, LB2003, Boylan-Kolchin:2021fvy} for details), which could be achieved in the cosmological dynamical systems.
+Following their intrinsic dynamics, the physical evolution time of dynamical systems from the initial state to the later state is attained.
 Meanwhile, redshift is decoded from their observable.
-Hence, redshift-time calibration could be constructed in cosmological dynamic systems.
+Due to the independence of physical evolution time of dynamical systems in the evolution of the Universe, it works as a timer in calibrating the redshift-time relation.
 This approach is known as {\it standard timers}.

-In the first study on standard timers \cite{Cai:2021fgm}, we have shown that through the Hawking radiation emitted from light primordial black hole (PBH) clusters, PBH stellar bubbles \cite{Cai:2021zxo} can be used as standard timers.
+In the first study on standard timers \cite{Cai:2021fgm}, we have shown that through the Hawking radiation emitted from light primordial black hole (PBH) clusters, PBH stellar bubbles \cite{Cai:2021zxo} can be a potential candidate of standard timers.
 Due to the primordial origin of PBHs, the initial mass function of PBHs in clustering should be the same.
 With the emission of Hawking radiation, PBHs evaporate which deforms the mass function of PBHs.
 By studying the evolution of PBH mass function, its physical evolution time is attained.
-While observing the gamma ray spectrum from PBH stellar bubbles gives the redshifted PBH mass function where redshift is encoded.
+Meanwhile observing the gamma ray spectrum from PBH stellar bubbles gives the redshifted PBH mass function where redshift is encoded.
 Hence, the calibration between redshift and physical evolution time of PBH mass function is constructed.